7 Questions Every PMP® Student Asks About Project Management

 Project work is the scope; it is the deliverable and work required to complete it.
 Phases are nothing more than a decomposed version of the total scope, which often may be broken into different skills (building, landscape, electricity, water, heating and cooling).

 5. How do we manage change in WBS?

 A change in the Work Breakdown Structure (WBS) is a change in scope.
-This needs to be carefully considered, and will impact the business objective, as well as cost, schedule, quality, risk, and other constraints.
-As such, this needs to be carefully considered.
+This needs to be carefully considered, as it will impact the business objective, as well as cost, schedule, quality, risk, and other constraints.

 Scope change must be formal, and must be managed (controlled).
 There is no passive project management.

 6. Where do the probabilities in the normal distribution come from?